bdytx5/choline/dev/simple_startup/readme.txt

 -> onstart is a script that writes a choline.txt file signifying completion and also waits for choline_setup.sh to arrive -> one monitor detects choline.txt, it sends the choline_setup.sh and the rest of the files to be sent to the instance -> after that, it will wait until it revcieves a choline_sync_complete.txt file, which signifies its ready to run the onstart command

+UPDATES

+- i switched from json to yaml because yaml is better yo